Drilling News

 High solids are not your friend.

-Part of that weight and pressure analysis too is using mud that is too heavy (specifically anything between 10-10.5 lbs/gal), as high solids content increases outward pressure on the formation, which can break the fracture gradient, leading to loss of returns and borehole destabilization.
+Part of that weight and pressure analysis too is using mud that is too heavy (specifically anything between beyond 9.5lbs/gal).
+As high solids content increases, outward pressure on the formation also increases, which can break the fracture gradient, leading to loss of returns and borehole destabilization.

-“That outward exertion of those undesirable solids, as we go from 3 percent solids to that 13, 14, 15 percent solids, [you have to ask] what is that force or exertion doing to what we’re looking to break which is that fractured gradient,” Yordy says.
+“That outward exertion of those undesirable solids, as we go from 3 percent solids to that 13, 14, 15 percent solids, [you have to ask] what is that force or exertion doing to the downhole stability or breaking the fracture gradient,” Yordy says.

-Recognize your up-hole velo and rely on testing tools
+Recognize your up-hole velocity and rely on testing tools

 Want to keep a hole stable, and facilitate proper removal of cuttings?
-Maintain an up-hole velocity between 60 to 150 feet per minute, says Yordy.
-Also, when it comes to producing a well-rounded job, lean on the tools designed to simplify a lot of the work.
-On major recommendation?
+In conventional mud rotary, maintain an up-hole velocity between 60 to 150 feet per minute, says Yordy.
+Also, when it comes to producing a well-rounded drilling program, lean on the tools designed to combine a drillers guts instincts with the science and math of drilling.
 Using a mud test kit to monitor fluid properties, including funnel viscosity, sand content, and utilizing a mud scale, determine your fluid density.

-Using these tools ensures total control over the pressure exerted on the wall is not just a suggestion, it’s essential to doing the job right and maintaining the integrity of your drill.
+Using these tools ensures total control over the possible damaged or the right pressure exerted downhole.
+These are the essentials to doing the job right, minimizing the disruption of the drilling process, and maintaining borehole integrity.

 Looking for a reprint of this article?